-Christopher Clark is interim Midwest Regional Director and National Pro Bono Director for Lambda Legal, the oldest and largest organization dedicated to advancing the civil rights of lesbians, gay men, bisexuals, transgender people and those with HIV.
+Christopher Clark is the Midwest Regional Director and National Pro Bono Director for Lambda Legal, the oldest and largest organization dedicated to advancing the civil rights of lesbians, gay men, bisexuals, transgender people and those with HIV.
 He also serves as the organization’s Youth & Schools Program Strategist.
 His work involves a variety of legal matters, including the legal recognition of same-sex relationships, employment discrimination, HIV discrimination, students’ rights and transgender rights.

 Clark was actively involved in securing the freedom to marry for same-sex couples in Illinois, serving as co-counsel in litigation in state and federal courts and testifying before the Illinois Senate executive committee in support of marriage equality legislation.